Must Visit Tourist Places in Nepal

-The package is inclusive of an experienced and professional guide cum driver who would assist you throughout the journey.
+The Full Day Sightseeing in Kathmandu is inclusive of an experienced and professional guide cum driver who would assist you throughout the journey.
 Besides, you shall be able to learn about the various spots and understand the significance with the help of an informative conversation with the guide.
 The package also includes parking charges so as to minimize all such hassles.

-Note: The maximum number of persons required to book this package is 4.
+Note: The maximum number of persons required to book this Full Day Sightseeing in Kathmandu is 4.

 - The countryside is always beautiful and a testimony of that are the villages of Bungamati & Khokana in Nepal.
 Disconnected and inaccessible, these villages will take you on a ride back in time as you go by seeing their everyday lives.

 - Bungamati, famous for the woodcarvers and the craftsmen, is where you will head first.
 After spending some time with the locals, you will head to the shrine of Rato Macchendranath, patron god of Patan, alongside other religious monuments.

 - You will then head to the famous Mustard Oil Producing village of Khokana, which is especially renowned for their way of extracting it.
 Also, you will be visiting the three-story temple of Shikali Mai, the local deity.